thomasrichardsopenx/slate/source/index.html.md

 The URIs described in the API reference represent the supported request syntax, to which you can add certain supported request parameters.
 You can include request parameters in your API calls as query string arguments; you can append the first parameter after a question mark (?) and additional parameters separated by ampersands (&) in any order or combination.
 The OpenX API supports the various parameters, such as the following:

-* action.
+* ```action```.
 When calling the API for available and required fields for an object, set this parameter to action=create or action=update to specify the action for which you want to retrieve values.
 For example, the set of required fields for creating a user (/user/available_fields?action=create) is different than the set of required fields for updating a user (/user/available_fields?action=update), such as the user.email field, which is required for creating a user but not for updating a user.
-* pretty.
-(For debugging purposes only) Display the JSON response into a more human readable format, encapsulated by HTML <pre> tags.
+* ```pretty```.
+(For debugging purposes only) Display the JSON response into a more human readable format, encapsulated by HTML tags.
 * Pagination parameters.
-* type_full.
+* ```type_full```.
 Some available_fields calls require this parameter.
 If so, the error response will list the choices for type_full if you do not specify an attribute.
 For example, when calling /ad/available_fields, you can specify the type_full=ad.image attribute.
 This parameter is also used for list operations.

 Important: Routine use of the pretty parameter negatively impacts performance.
 Do not use it in your production calls.